 – create tone and voice

 Good piece of copy rarely covers only one of the presented positions.
-In vast majority of cases both designers and copywriters are keen to implement the copy which supplies several functions at the same time improving usability and speeding perception of all the content on the screen or page.
+In the vast majority of cases, both designers and copywriters are keen to implement the copy which supplies several functions at the same time improving usability and speeding perception of all the content on the screen or page.

 Copy is visual